UPDATE: South Jersey Fugitive Wanted In Five Killings Captured In Missouri

 Sean Lannon was arrested Wednesday morning in St. Louis, the Gloucester County Prosecutor's Office confirmed.

-Lannon was most recently wanted for the killing of an unidentified man earlier this week in East Greenwich Township (Gloucester County).
+Lannon was most recently wanted for the killing of a 66-year-old acquaintance earlier this week in East Greenwich Township (Gloucester County).

 Sean and Jennifer Lannon previously lived in South Jersey and were divorced in 2019, according to public records.